adamkdean/EasyAuth/ReadMe.md

             connectionString="Data Source=(LocalDb)\v11.0;Initial Catalog=EasyAuthExample;Integrated Security=SSPI;AttachDBFilename=|DataDirectory|\EasyAuthExample.mdf" />
     </connectionStrings>

-Of course you can use other connection strings, as long as they're valid.
+Of course you can use other connection strings/data sources, as long as they're valid.

 ### HomeController.cs